What is Vermiculture?

-Vermiculture refers to the scientific process of worm cultivation or artificial rearing of worms to decompose organic food wastes into a nutrient-rich material.
-The output of vermiculture is called vermicompost and is nothing other than the earthworm excreta and hummus are its major constituent.
-The vermicompost is formed by the process in which earthworms eat the farmyard manure or cow dung in addition to the wastes from farms and thereby producing it.
+The term vermiculture mainly refers to the scientific process of cultivating worm or artificial rearing of worms to decompose organic food wastes into a nutrient-rich material.
+The output of vermiculture is called vermicompost and is formed by the process in which earthworms consume the farmyard manure and roughages in addition to the wastes from farms and thereby producing it.
 The produced vermicompost is rich in terms of nutrients and other plant growth promoting substances, which is capable of supplying necessary mineral nutrients to help and sustain plants growth.

 How to Multiply Earthworms in Large Scale

 The best method used by farmers to multiply the earthworms is by mixing more amount of biodegradable wastes, including the plant materials, dried leaves and cow dung in a proportion of 1:1.
 Once the medium is done, around 40-50 earthworms species are released into the medium and protected it from sun, rain and other prey.
-Regular maintenance is required, keep a check at the moisture level, keep sprinkling water over it on a timely basis.
+Regular maintenance is required, keep a check at the moisture level by sprinkling water over it on a timely basis.
 Within a timeframe of one to two months, the earthworms would multiply by 300 times relying on this process alone.
 Thus, the new earthworms would assist us in preparing the vermicompost.

 Merits of Vermicomposting